iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Characterizing Functions for Optimizations.md

 ---
 ### **Coercive Function**

 This characteristic of function is key to existence of minimizers for function.
-A coercive function cannot attain minimizers that are infinitely farway from the origin.
+A coercive function cannot attain minimizers that are infinitely far away from the origin.
+For more information about the section visits [Coersivity of Functions](Coersivity%20of%20Functions.md) for details.

-#### **Def | Coersive Defintion**
+#### **Def | Coersive Definition**
 > Function $f:\mathbf{E}\mapsto \mathbb{\bar{R}}$ is coercive if for any sequence $x_i$ with $\Vert x\Vert_i\rightarrow \infty$ it must be that $f(x_i)\rightarrow + \infty$.

 **Remarks**